-As part of the rebranding exercise, the client wanted to change the culture of the company to be more aligned to the Virgin Experience Days way, with a much larger emphasis on collaborative and agile working practices.
-They also wanted to foster more cohesion between the departments and encourage a more egalitarian culture.
+The client had two key requirements as part of their office design project.
+They wanted to change the culture of the company to be more aligned to the Virgin Experience Days way, with a much more emphasis on collaborative and agile working practices.
+They also wanted to foster greater cohesion between departments and encourage a more egalitarian culture.

-During this detailed brief-taking process, an anonymous employee satisfaction survey was undertaken which highlighted key areas for change, and ensured the staff bought into the changes by feeling involved throughout.
+As part of our detailed brief-taking process, we undertook an anonymous employee satisfaction survey.
+This highlighted key areas for change and ensured the client’s team bought into those changes by feeling involved throughout.

-Inspired by the brand messaging that features on all packaging: ‘prepare to get excited’, the front of house scheme now welcomes visitors and staff with a dynamic entrance which is undeniably Virgin Experience Days.
-A ‘meet the family’ wall showcases photos of all the staff, bringing the people behind the company to centre stage, further strengthening the people focused culture shift.
+Inspired by their brand messaging ‘Prepare to get excited’, the front of house scheme now welcomes visitors and staff with a dynamic entrance that’s undeniably Virgin Experience Days.
+A ‘meet the family’ wall showcases photos of all the staff, putting the people behind the company centre stage.

-To provide much needed additional meeting rooms for smaller gatherings, a small area on the ground floor was optimised to create three themed meeting rooms.
-The team allowed us complete freedom in designing these rooms, featuring fine dining, spa and glamping themes.
-The doors to each environment were deliberately left understated with simple a matching motifs as a hint to the surprise behind the door.
-Within the rooms, every element was thought about to ensure they were immersive spaces, including bespoke joinery, lighting and flooring.
+With meeting room space at a premium, a compact area on the ground floor was optimised to create three themed meeting rooms; Fine Dining, Spa and Glamping.
+The doors to each were deliberately left understated with simple matching motifs as a hint to the surprises within.
+What’s more, every element was carefully considered to ensure they were immersive spaces, including bespoke joinery, lighting and flooring.

-‘The Hub’ was created as the heart of the office, bringing everyone from across all departments together to eat, meet and get away from the desk.
-This organically promotes cross-collaboration between departments by bringing people together in an informal setting.
-It now acts as an extension to the workplace, by offering an area to be proud of when welcoming visitors and also providing additional working areas for an agile environment.
-The Hub also features a dedicated breakfast corner, created as part of a Virgin Experience Days initiative, offering free breakfast to all staff.
+‘The Hub’ was created as the heart of the office, to bring everyone from across all departments together to eat, meet and leave their desks behind.
+This promotes organic cross-collaboration between departments in an informal setting.
+It’s become an extension of the workplace, offering an area to be proud of when welcoming visitors, and a dedicated breakfast corner, created as part of a Virgin Experience Days initiative to offer free breakfast to all staff.

-On the first floor, radical changes were made by removing private offices and bringing everyone together in an open plan environment.
-The management team now sit in the open area with the rest of the team, promoting a top down egalitarian shift in culture.
-The focal point of the open plan are two large collaborative areas with flexible furniture and large whiteboard walls which encourages regular team huddles and inspires an idea sharing culture.
-Soft seating areas are located across the open plan space providing opportunities for agile working and informal catch ups.
+Up on the first floor, radical changes were made.
+Key to these were removing private offices and bringing everyone together in an open plan environment.
+The management team now sits amongst the staff, promoting a top down egalitarian shift in culture.
+The focal point of this area is two large collaborative spaces with flexible furniture and large whiteboard walls to encourage regular team huddles and inspire an idea sharing culture.
+Soft seating provided across the open plan space provides yet more opportunities for agile working and informal catch-ups.

-Working closely with ‘Team Rev’ throughout the entire process allowed us to become part of the Virgin Experience Days family.
-The synergy initially realised from the brief take meeting meant that we became fully immersed in the Virgin Experience Days brand, allowing us to create a cohesive concept & design, and execute the brief.
+Working closely with ‘Team Rev’ throughout the entire process allowed us to really become part of the Virgin Experience Days family.
+The synergy initially realised from that first briefing meeting meant we became fully immersed in the client’s team and brand, allowing us to create a cohesive concept and design, and deliver to brief.